 Of course, boring machines are heavy machines used to drill holes in a workpiece.
 They usually contain a sharp tool that is pressed into the workpiece hole.

-Like boring machine boring processes, there are two types of boring machine: general purpose and boring specific.
-General purpose boring machines consist of lathes and milling machines.
+Like boring machine boring processes, there are two types of boring machines: general-purpose and boring specific.
+General-purpose boring machines consist of lathes and milling machines.
 Although they can perform boring processes, they are also able to perform other machining processes, which is why they are called "general goals".
 On the other hand, boring machines are designed specifically for boring.
 Typical examples of boring specific machines include horizontal boring machines and vertical boring machines.

-MTS gathered worldwide boring machinery manufacturers into this online platform.
+IMTS gathered worldwide Boring Machine manufacturers into this online platform.
 Browse and search for your next supplier with us.